MaxMelching/gwbar/README.md

-# gwbar
+# GWBar

 A gravitational wave progressbar for LaTeX presentations

 ## Usage

-To import and activate hte template, run
+To import and activate the template, run

 ```latex
 \usepackage{gwbar}